Snowball Cookies

 This post may contain affiliate links.
 Read my full disclosure policy.

-Blanketed in powdered sugar, snowball cookies make a festive addition to any cookie tray.
+Buttery, nutty, and blanketed with powdered sugar, these nostalgic snowball cookies make a festive addition to any cookie tray.

 What You’ll Need To Make Snowball Cookies